Parent page: Working with File-based Component Libraries

 You also can copy components to your schematic library from other open schematic libraries and then edit their properties as required.
 If the component is part of an integrated library, you will have to open the .IntLib file and choose Yes to extract the source libraries.
 Then open the generated source library (*.SchLib) from the Projects panel.

-Select the component that you want to move or copy in the Design Item ID list of the SCH Library panel so it displays in the design window.
+Select the component that you want to copy in the Design Item ID list of the SCH Library panel so it displays in the design window.

-Select Tools » Move Component or Tools » Copy Component to open the Destination Library dialog, which lists all currently open schematic library documents.
-All open libraries will be listed in the dialog regardless of whether they are free documents or part of the current or any other open project.
+Select Tools » Copy Component to open the Destination Library dialog, which lists all currently open schematic library documents.

-Select the document to which you want to move/copy the component then click OK.
-The component or a copy of it will be placed in the destination library where you can edit it, if necessary.
+- Select the document to which you want to copy the component then click OK.
+A copy of the component will be placed in the destination library where you can edit it, if necessary.

 Copying Multiple Components